-Cynthia Wooten is credited as the driving force behind the founding of the Eugene Celebration, Saturday Market and the Oregon Country Fair.
-She tells EW that news of the celebration canceling is “disappointing and I hope it is only for one year.”
+Cynthia Wooten, along with Lotte Streisinger, was involved early-on in the Eugene Celebration, along with Saturday Market and the Oregon Country Fair.
+Wooten tells EW that news of the celebration canceling is “disappointing and I hope it is only for one year.”
 But she adds that “every annual event needs to evaluate what they’re doing, who they are serving and the very tough economics of public festivals, celebrations and concerts.”

 Wooten, who now lives in Berkeley but spends time in Eugene, says “the cultural pendulum may have swung, and a new, more community inclusive approach could be embraced.
 It’s basic instinct for people to gather, want to belong amidst diversity, to enjoy each other, explore, bask, learn, look, play, dance, be inspired and remember within the broader, more unified city.”

 A comment from Greg Bryant on the EW website says, “The Eugene Celebration WILL take place on the Aug.
 22-24 weekend, but it will NOT be a managed, gated event.”
 He calls for all businesses and event mangers and nonprofits to “make the weekend extra-special” and “celebrate the revitalization of downtown.”